 [Suggestion: Start general description of targeted reaches (though they’ve already been described above), such as total number of sites, length of reaches for additional study, how there are some long reaches with many problem sites but there are also problem sites outside of those reaches… Then break out Mainstem, Tributary Channels (lumped, unless you can think of a geological or process reason to separate them), Forested Lands, Agricultural Lands.
 Then continue the evaluation based on processes, e.g., Channel incision and widening (grade control, riffle/pool, Lunker…), Channel bank erosion (as part of intrinsic meandering…why do anything?), Mass Wasting of valley walls, etc. The relative costs and constraints of treating each process would be more easily discussed in that structure.
 The locations of particular sites or practices could then be identified on a figure. ]

-1. Senachwine Creek Mainstem
+1. Tenmile Creek Mainstem

-Thirty problem sites initially were identified from recent GPS tracked aerial flights along the assessed portion of the mainstem.
+Eight problem sites initially were identified from recent GPS tracked aerial flights along the assessed portion of the mainstem.
 An additional 49 potential problem areas were identified along the mainstem by carefully reviewing recently acquired aerial videotapes.
 Another 18 potential problem areas were identified from review of contemporary and historic panchromatic still aerial photos (Table 3).
 An additional four sites of concern were identified from in-channel field work and will require engineering surveys before proceeding further with project design.

 The upper target reach is approximately a mile long (Figure 44).
 Only existing panchromatic still aerial photos were available for this area.
-Field reconnaissance was performed to collect data on channel morphology, channel stability, and habitat conditions and this data supplemented the existing aerial photography for this stretch of stream.
-This same methodology was used at Little Senachwine, Deer, and Hallock Creeks to help delineate where potential problem areas might occur and where further restoration might potentially be targeted.
-All other areas on Senachwine Creek mainstem were flown to obtain aerial imagery and the imagery was tracked with a GPS system for future GIS applications.
-Ask Bill to add more here

 The next target reach is approximately 3.5 miles long.
 Recommended treatments primarily include grade control and habitat enhancement by constructing riffle and pool structures (Figure 51).
 Where the channelized segment ends in upper reaches of the mainstem, bedrock is exposed in the channel bed.
 The channel was less stable and stability and habitat indices were poor just below this point.
 Bedrock was considered to be a good place to anchor potential upper end multi-objective riffle and pool structures.
 Some severely eroded stream reaches may require installation of lunker structures and associated bioengineered techniques in combination with riffle and pool grade/habitat structures.

 The third target reach is 3.9 miles long.
 Recommended treatments here also include grade control and habitat enhancement with riffle and pool structures, possibly combined with bioengineered techniques and lunker structures.
-Ask Bill to add more here

 The fourth and lowest reach is 2.3 miles long, and 11 potential project sites were identified from aerial reconnaissance.
 This complex area is generally aggrading but exhibits channel degradation/incision in a few short segments where two gas pipeline segments are exposed.
 Riffle and pool structures may be useful to protect those gas pipelines, but relatively low bank elevations have led landowners to express concerns about flooding fields if water backs up too much.